INU Student Seminar on the Climate Emergency in Hiroshima, Japan

 Eligibility

-Undergraduate DMU students are eligible to participate in this opportunity, however, students will need to demonstrate a clear interest in the seminar topic of climate action.
+Undergraduate DMU students are eligible to participate in this opportunity, however, students will need to demonstrate a clear interest in the seminar topic of world peace and political justice.
 Academic performance will be considered as part of the application process, with students needing to be averaging over 60 in their studies at DMU.
 Students may also be invited to attend a brief interview after being shortlisted for this opportunity.

 About

-DMU in cooperation with the International Network of Universities and Hiroshima University are able to offer 2 DMU students the chance to participate in the annual student seminar on the topic of ‘Climate Emergency and Action’ from 1-10 August 2023.
+DMU in cooperation with the International Network of Universities and Hiroshima University are able to offer 2 DMU students the chance to participate in the annual student seminar on the topic of ‘Global Citizenship & Peace: World Peace and Political Justice from 1-10 August 2024.
 Further information about the programme can be found via the link below:

 INU Student Seminar on the climate emergency